d222nguy/concurrent-task-queue-2/README.md

 ## Usage

 ### Running the Application
-Execute the following command to run a sample queue application locally, on a Docker container
+Execute the following command to run a sample queue application locally, on a Docker container.

+You should see some stuff printed out on the terminal.

 ```bash
 make run-local